Why Choose Raffles Dental?

 Your stitches will be removed one week after the surgery.

-Follow these tips to keep your implant in good condition and reduce the chance of breakage:
+Follow these tips to keep your dental implant in good condition and reduce the chance of breakage:

 - Have regular check-ups with your dentist.
-Regular dental visits allow him or her to check if your implant is in good condition.
-You should also get an X-ray update of your existing implant annually.
+Regular dental visits allow your dentist to check if your dental implant is in good condition.
+You should also get an X-ray update of your existing dental implant annually.

 About Raffles Dental